hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/MigratingToV2.md

     }
 }

-When we are passing in the router we are actually passing in a type that can build a ``HTTPResponder`` a protocol for a type with one function that takes a request and context and returns a response.
+When we are passing in the router we are actually passing in a type that can build a ``HTTPResponder`` a protocol for a type with one function that takes a HTTP request and context and returns a HTTP response.
+The `Application` creates the HTTP responder from the current state of the router when it is initialized.
+Any routes added to the router after having created your `Application` will be ignored.

 ### Router Builder